vibhupuri/irisclassifier/README.md

 **IrisClassifier MLOps**
-1. This is Sample Text for JobTrigger
+1. This is Sample Text for Job Trigger